Brown-breasted kingfisher

 The brown-breasted kingfisher (Halcyon gularis) is a tree kingfisher endemic to the Philippines, where it is widely distributed.
 This kingfisher is a resident over much of its range.

+Description and taxonomy

+Ebird describes it as "A fairly large kingfisher of lowland and foothill open country and forest edge.
+Chocolate brown on the underparts and hood, down to the upper back.
+Back, tail, and wings bright blue, with large black shoulder patches, small black wingtips, a white throat, and a bright red legs.
+Somewhat similar to Stork-billed Kingfisher, but Brown-breasted has chocolate brown rather than orange underparts.
+Song is a rapid, descending series of a dozen or so sharp notes, trailing off in volume."

 It was previously considered a subspecies of the white-throated kingfisher (H. smyrnensis), but was split as a distinct species by the IUCN Red List and BirdLife International in 2014, and the International Ornithological Congress followed suit in 2022.

+It is differentiated by its plummage white a smaller extent of white which is restricted to the chin versus the white-throated kingfishers which white spot includes the breast, a larger white wingpatch, more black on the wings and a shorter tail.